marnixkoops/hyperscale/README.md

 ## 🧮 Algorithm

 `hyperscale` leverages random projections in high-dimensional space to build up a tree structure.
 Subspaces are created by repeatedly selecting two points at random and dividing them with a hyperplane.
 A tree is built `k` times to generate a forest of random hyperplanes and subspaces.
-This is controlled by the `n_trees` parameter when building the vector index. `k` can be tuned to your needs based on the trade-off between precision and performance.
-In practice, `k` should probably be around the same order of vector dimensionality.
+This is controlled by the `n_trees` parameter when building the vector index.
+This parameter can be tuned to your needs based on the trade-off between precision and performance.
+In practice, it should probably be around the same order of vector dimensionality.

 ## 🔗 References